TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 21. TreVeyon Henderson, RB, New England Patriots

-Henderson is an elite athlete that struggles with contact balance and breaking tough tackle attempts.
+Henderson is an elite athlete who struggles with contact balance and breaking tough tackle attempts.
 His weekly upside is huge, but I imagine he still has quite a low floor due to his struggles.
 In best ball, he should be dynamite, but in redraft leagues, not as much.

 Still, a young RB expected to take over the RB1 role and serve as a workhorse will probably go inside the first two rounds.